concentricsky/django-client-admin/README.md

 # Client Admin for Django

-Client Admin enhances Django Admin by providing organization tools and features that make the interface more appropriate for clients.
+Client Admin is an open source project developed by [Concentric Sky](https://concentricsky.com) that enhances Django Admin by providing organization tools and features that make the interface more appropriate for clients.
 Some of the code started as
   [Admin Tools](https://bitbucket.org/izi/django-admin-tools/overview), although the theming engine has been removed and many features have been added.

 ### Table of Contents
 - [Out of the Box](#out-of-the-box)